johnsonandjohnson/Bodiless-JS/packages/cx-navigation/doc/Separator.md

-# CX Separator Component
+# Vital Separator Component

-The CX Separator Component provides a collection of tokens to add a separator between menu elements.
+The Vital Separator Component provides a collection of tokens to add a separator between menu elements.
 This can be recomposed to meet your site's requirements.

 ### Usage